AllCoinLab/MinusTax/README.md

 Regarding the incentive for the buy,
 20% sell fee seems reasonable. imo, more sell fee needed.

+# Implementation Difficulty
+Low

 # Opinion
 I think it is,
 Simple and Intuitive Project.
 Easy to understand and can be acknowledged by people.

-implementation difficulty: Low

 Thank you